Planning your first time visit to Thailand can be a daunting task. Believe me, I know!

 How to travel inside Thailand

-Since we only had two weeks to explore and we wanted to make the most of our time, we took domestic flights between each stop of our itinerary.
+Since we only had 2 weeks in Thailand and we wanted to make the most of our time, we took domestic flights between each stop of our itinerary.
 It’s relatively cheap to fly inside Thailand and it means you won’t have to lose a whole day (or night) to get from one point to the other.

-So without further ado, here’s my two-week Thailand itinerary for first timers:
+So without further ado, here’s my Thailand 2 week itinerary for first timers:

 Bangkok – 4 days

-We arrived in Thailand through Bangkok, so our two week itinerary started with four days in the biggest city and capital of the country.
+We arrived in Thailand through Bangkok, so our Thailand 2 week itinerary started with four days in the biggest city and capital of the country.

-Most guides and blogs I read prior to my departure recommended two, maximum three, days in the city of angels.
+Most guides and blogs I read prior to my departure recommended two, maximum three, days in the city of angels, for a trip of two weeks in Thailand.
 Allegedly there’s not so much to do and see in Bangkok, and two days are enough to visit the tourist sites before setting off to a Thai island.

 Well, I beg to disagree.
 Bangkok is a fascinating city, full of mesmerizing contrasts.
 Peaceful Buddhist temples and congested roads, street markets and luxurious shopping centers, crazy open-air nightlife and sophisticated bars and rooftops are all part of its charm.